-Community Mental Health Programs are required to document initial and updated care plans that are based on a Comprehensive Assessment conducted using an evidenced- based assessment tool, such as the NH Child and Adolescent Needs and Strengths Assessment (CANS) and the Adult Needs and Strengths Assessment (ANSA).
+Initial and updated Care Plans maintained by CMH Programs are required to be based on a Comprehensive Assessment conducted and completed by a CMH Program using an evidenced-based assessment tool, such as the NH version of the Child and Adolescent Needs and Strengths Assessment (CANS) and the Adult Needs and Strengths Assessment (ANSA).
 If the Community Mental Health Program elects to permit clinicians to use an alternative evidence-based assessment tool, the Community Mental Health Program will notify NH Healthy Families to receive approval.
-The Assessment will include domains of the DSRIP Comprehensive Core Standardized Assessment.

 To ensure fidelity to the Comprehensive Assessment, Community Mental Health Programs must:

-- Be certified in the use of NH's CANS and ANSA, or an alternative evidenced based assessment tool approved by DDHS within one hundred and twenty (12) calendar days of implementation by DHHS of a web-based training and certification system - Implement use of the NH CANS, ANSA or an alternative evidenced-based assessment tool approved by DHHS for any newly evaluated member and for an existing Member no later than at the Members first eligibility renewal following certification
+- Be certified in the use of NH's CANS and ANSA, or an alternative evidenced based assessment tool approved by the Department within one hundred and twenty (120) calendar days of implementation by the Department of a web-based training and certification system. - Implement use of the NH CANS, ANSA or an alternative evidenced-based assessment tool approved by DHHS for any newly evaluated member and for an existing Member no later than at the Members first eligibility renewal determination for CMH services, following certification